springload/frontend-starter-kit/docs/browser-device-support.md

-# Browser & device support
+# Browser & device support temmplate

+Copy this into your project's README.md and update with your supported browsers.

 **Supported browser / device versions:**